UWPCE-PythonCert/SystemDevelopment/slides_sources/source/wxpython.rst

 wx project very slow to do official releases -- You probably want to use the development version: it's getting more attention

-``Phoenix'': next generation version: new bindings, Py3 support, etc.
+"Phoenix": next generation version: new bindings, Py3 support, etc.

 -- Still experimental